 All of these considerations reach special dimensions of poignancy in San Francisco, where the cost of living is currently higher than anywhere else in the United States.
 Most therapists in private practice in San Francisco are simply financially unable to accept most insurances because the reimbursement rates are so low that it is nearly impossible to make a living seeing insurance clients only.
 I have personally considered looking into legal action against insurance companies in order to force them to change their reimbursement rates, so that more people are able to use their insurance in order to access therapy, and therapists are paid a living wage for services provided to insurance clients.
 I know it seems grandiose.
 I haven’t found the time yet.
 There is more I could say here, but I am wary of waxing too “political”.

 I sometimes wonder if the lack of financially tuned in healthcare infrastructure around mental health in particular has to do with the lack of understanding about, and lack of appreciation for the importance of, mental health services.
 Mental health professionals, and therapists especially, are working in an invisible and abstract realm.
-Perhaps it is difficult to respect or appreciate this, or even to view this as a real science or art form, in our still heavily Cartesian, Newtonian modern Western culture.
+Perhaps it is difficult to respect or appreciate this, or even to view this as a real science or art form, in our still heavily positivist, materialist, Newtonian culture and worldview in the modern West.
 However, it is a realm that has very real consequences in the physical world, and in people’s lives.
 In 2015, suicide was the seventh leading cause of death in identified males, the fourteenth leading cause of death in identified females, the second leading cause of death for people age 15 to 34, and the third leading cause of death for those between 10 and 14.
 This is only one of several possible physical tragedies and/or misfortunes that mental health professionals and therapists work everyday to help prevent.

 Since the healthcare situation (concerning insurance reimbursement rates for therapists in private practice, especially in areas with a relatively very high cost of living) is far from the dreamlike, ideal scenario of clients/patients being able to use their insurance, while therapists are happily reimbursed at a rate that allows them to comfortably maintain their business and their own life, it falls on therapists and clients to work this out together.
 It has to be worked out in a way that allows therapy to be accessible and reasonably affordable for the client (approximately 8-9% of monthly take-home income for therapy fees is considered pretty typical), and in a way that allows the therapist to maintain their business.
 This often means having to cap off after a certain number of sliding scale clients (as much as we may really want to continue taking on more), and it sometimes means having money continue to come up as a clinical issue, or as an elephant in the room.
 I have found that people are still able to move past and around this in the therapeutic relationship, because people are amazing.
 But I believe they shouldn’t have to.
 The only aspect of this equation currently within my control is the choice to promote greater transparency around the reasons why therapy fees are what they are.
 I don’t believe it is clinically inappropriate at all to talk about this openly.